 When looking for foods rich in prana and life energy, you’ll want to make sure you consume organic foods.
 Organic foods have more prana than foods grown with chemical fertilizers and sprayed with pesticides.
 In addition, taking in these powerful chemicals puts a stress on your physiology and blocks its proper functioning.
 If your body has to work hard to purify the chemicals every time you eat, you’ll feel fatigued.
 Because many of the chemicals are fat-soluble, the toxins will build up in your system despite your body’s attempts to eliminate them.
 While the traditional purification treatments of Ayurveda (Panchakarma) have been shown to eliminate fat-soluble toxins from the body tissues, it is best to do one’s best not accumulate them in the first place.

 Raw food advocates point to prana as one reason to not cook foods.
 Ayurveda recommends lightly cooking most vegetables in order to make them more easy to digest.
 Unless you have a very strong digestion, you will actually get fewer nutrients from your vegetables if you eat them raw.

 Drink pure, spring water instead of soda, coffee or tea.
 Water nourishes the body on a cellular level

 We ingest all of life through our five senses: touch, taste, sight, sound, and smell.
 Good health is dependent on our ability to fully metabolize all aspects of life, assimilating what is nourishing and expelling or eliminating that which is not.
-Through bad choices or through environmental factors that are beyond our control, we can easily metabolize impurities that create imbalances or ama (toxins)—which can then lead to the formation of chronic disorders.
+Through our own poor choices, or through environmental factors that are beyond our control, we can easily metabolize impurities that create imbalances, or ama (toxins)—which can then lead to the formation of chronic disorders.